Get In Touch

 What are your rates?

 Good question.
 But it’s really more than one.
 Because like most studios, we offer hourly, full & partial day rates, and weekly rates.
 But what you’re really asking is: how much will it cost for you to record songs and come away with something that sounds professionally produced?
 That question is much more difficult to answer precisely.
 Some folks come in just to do a voiceover recording.
 Recording speech might be the simplest thing we do and an hourly rate works best for them.
-(Our current hourly rate for the use of the studio and the services of one recording engineer is $75.00.)
+(Our standard hourly rate is $125 but we occasionally offer "community rates" of $75.00 to accommodate our locally-based artists who have little to no budget for bringing their music to market.)
 But for music to sound “professionally produced”, much more work is done after the actual recording process is completed.
 Sometimes entire days are devoted to just editing and mixing a single song.
 The same rate structure applies whether we are tracking, editing or mixing.
 Daily rates carry a discount when compared to the hourly rate.
 Maybe you are just interested in a “quick-and-dirty” recording to share just with friends and family.
 Those projects involve much less time for polishing.
 So the best way to approach any project is to pre-determine your budget and let us figure out what we get accomplished for you within that budget.

 Where do I start?